-As investors continue to lament recession worries and market volatility, the US Inflation Rate cooled to 8.52% in July 2022 after reaching 9.06% last month.
-Perhaps the Fed’s four rate hikes this year are serving their intended purpose of easing inflation from levels not seen since the 1980s?
+As investors continue to lament recession worries and market volatility, the US Inflation Rate has cooled to 6.04% in February 2023, a significant improvement from its alarming 9.06% mark in June 2022.
+Perhaps the Fed’s nine consecutive rate hikes are serving their intended purpose of easing inflation from levels not seen since the 1980s?

 Inflation is a rise in an economy’s overall average price level and a decline in the purchasing power of that economy’s domestic currency.
 Core Inflation measures changes in the overall price level minus food and energy costs.